TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 • Swim out to Sámara’s satellite Isla Chora in the bay to the far South end of the beach past Matapalo.
 Of course, you could just rent a kayak at a beachside surf school.

-Traversing the bizarre rocky landscape toward Buena Vista—a hiker-climber paradise.
+Traversing the bizarre rocky landscape toward Buena Vista — a hiker-climber paradise.

 Hike, Walk, Adventure

 • Walk north to neighboring dark, sandy Playa Buena Vista.
 Time your walk with the low tides, with ample time before sundown.
-Wear hiking boots or at least sneakers as you will do lots of uneven rock hopping, traversing tide-pools, and a river crossing.
+Wear hiking boots or at least sneakers, as you will do lots of uneven rock hopping, traversing tide pools, and a river crossing.
 The hike is a good 4km (2.5 miles) each way.

-Playa Carillo beach in Samara, Costa Rica
+Playa Carillo a beautiful and pristine beach in Samara.

 Playa Carillo is said to be one of the most beautiful, pristine beaches on the Nicoya Peninsula.

-Howler Monkeys in Costa Rica
+Howler Monkeys in the trees inland in Costa Rica.

 Going inland almost guarantees seeing Howler Monkeys, which you will hear regardless.

-Night falls over a paradise
+Night falls over a paradise in Costa Rica.

 Night falls over a paradise.